It’s hard to keep up with all the latest information on healthy eating, isn’t it?

 In his book The Power of Habit, Charles Duhigg3 points out that when we make a change to a “keystone” habit, a keystone habit being one of some significance, other supporting habits are replaced without much conscious effort.
 This is to maintain the concept of consistency we hold about our identity.
 So, if we decide to improve our overall health with a well-rounded eating plan, i.e. going meat-free once a week, our subconscious will help us by making choices to uphold the vision we have about getting healthier.
 We’ll find ourselves going for a walk instead of watching TV, or having a glass of water instead of a soda.
 And that’s a pretty cool perk for deciding to eat your veggies.

 We can make a start with baby steps by adapting a variation of the Flexitarian diet – a common sense method for incorporating more plant based meals and reducing meat without having to eliminate it altogether.
 Interested?
-Then check out some of our delicious recipes for vegetable and legume dishes – Lori’s Argentine Lentil Stew is a great option, as is Lynne’s Eggplant Curry and as well as her Shepherd’s Pie.
+Then check out some of our delicious recipes for vegetable and legume dishes – our Argentine Lentil Stew is a great option, as is our Eggplant Curry and Shepherd’s Pie.

 Consuming more plant based meals has numerous health benefits4, some of which are: